Burma Rifles: Separation from India

 After the British formally separated Burma from India in 1937 the 20th Burma Rifles was allocated to Burma and renamed the Burma Rifles.
 The intention was for officers to be drawn from the British Army.
 However the majority of the British officers already serving with the regiment chose to remain with their units on secondment from the British Indian Army.

-World War II
+Second World War

-The regiment was expanded during the Second World War to a total of 14 battalions and served through the Japanese invasion of Burma during the Burma Campaign.
-Eight Battalions of Infantry were raised along with a holding battalion, a training battalion and four territorial battalions.
+The regiment was expanded during the Second World War to a total of 14 battalions and served through the Japanese invasion of Burma during the Burma campaign.
+Eight battalions of infantry were raised along with a holding battalion, a training battalion and four territorial battalions.
 The men of the territorial battalions were under no obligation to serve outside the borders of Burma.

-After the British Burma Army's retreat from Burma, a reconstituted 2nd Battalion continued to take part in the Burma Campaign.
+After the British Burma Army's retreat from Burma, a reconstituted 2nd Battalion continued to take part in the Burma campaign.
 The remaining highly weakened battalions were disbanded although many of the non-Burmese nationals (Indians and Gurkhas) from them went to form battalions of the Burma Regiment created in September 1942.